oplS17projects/Sheet-Music-Editor/MATTHEW_DIBELLO.md

 All ```modify-notes``` turns out to be is a call to ```indexed-map```!
 This makes sense, because in modifying a series of notes, the map function is quite useful.

 Now, to see how this fits together, let's take a look at the ```modify-note``` (singular) procedure above.
-When calling ```modify-notes``` (plural), it provides a procedure that maps through a list of notes and only applies the procedure we've provided if the index of the given note matches the index of the cursor (which is stored in the edit-info we pass in).
+When calling ```modify-notes``` (plural), we provides a procedure that maps through a list of notes and only applies the procedure we've provided if the index of the given note matches the index of the cursor (which is stored in the edit-info we pass in).
 But to get this list of notes to map through and check, we first need to map through the staves of the score and find the staff with the correct index.
 That's where ```modify-notes``` (plural) comes in.
 It looks through the staves until it finds the right one, then it applies the ```indexed-map``` procedure passed along from ```modify-note```.

 If these procedures fit together so well, why have we separated them?
 Well, there are some instances when we want to operate on a series of notes.
 Take the following procedure for example: